 Whatever type of clay roof tile you want, Heritage Tiles will be able to help.

-Traditional clay tiles didn't really become popular until after the Great Fire of Southwark in 1212.
-Following the fire, King John made a proclamation, stating that buildings in London should be built with clay roof tiles, rather than thatched roofing, since they were more resistant to fire.
+In fact, traditional clay tiles were rapidly adopted following a disastrous fire in Southwark in 1212.
+Following the fire, King John made a proclamation, stating that buildings in London should be built with traditional clay tiles, rather than thatched roofing, since they were more resistant to fire.
+Traditional clay tiles are actually given life by fire!
+They achieve their strength, durability, colour and texture in the kiln, so it's only natural that they are such a sought after roofing material.

 The Cambridge Folk Festival is a highpoint for folk music enthusiasts from in and around the Cambridgeshire area.
 The festival is held every year, but first opened in 1965.
 This popular music event is held on the site of Cherry Hinton Hall in Cherry Hinton, one of the villages subsumed by the city of Cambridge.
 The festival is known for its fantastic mix of music and a pretty wide definition of what might be considered actual folk music.
 It occurs over a long Bank Holiday weekend in summer.
 Until 2008 it was sponsored by BBC Radio 2, who broadcast it live, with highlights that were recorded and shown later and occasionally live on digital television channels.
 BBC Four broadcast the Cambridgeshire event from 2002 to 2009 and from 2010 to 2012 the festival was moved to Sky Arts.